We build collaborations to solve problems

-The National Stem Cell Foundation is a 501(c)3 non-profit organization funding adult stem cell and regenerative medicine research, scholarships for middle school science teachers inspiring the next generation of STEM pioneers, patient advocacy and programs that connect children with limited resources to cutting-edge clinical trials.
+The National Stem Cell Foundation is a 501(c)(3) non-profit organization that funds adult stem cell and regenerative medicine research, connects children with limited resources to clinical trials advancing research into therapies for rare diseases and sponsors scholarships for middle school science teachers inspiring the next generation of STEM (science, technology, engineering and math) pioneers nationwide.

 The Better Business Bureau recommends that at least 65% of a nonprofit’s total expenses go to program expenses.
 The National Stem Cell Foundation far surpasses that, with 86% of all donations going directly to funding research, education and advocacy.